rootsongjc/kubernetes-handbook/content/en/blog/sidecar-injection-iptables-and-traffic-routing/index.md

 }
 ```

-Endpoints can be one or more, and sidecar will select the appropriate Endpoint to route according to certain rules.
-At this point the `Review` service has found its upstream service `Rating`'s Endpoint.
+We see that the endpoint address is 10.4.1.12.
+In fact, the Endpoint can be one or more, and the sidecar will select the appropriate Endpoint to route based on certain rules.
+At this point the review Pod has found the Endpoint for its upstream service rating.

 ## Summary

-This article uses the bookinfo example provided by Istio to guide readers through the implementation details behind sidecar injection, iptables transparent traffic hijacking, and traffic routing in sidecar. sidecar mode and traffic transparent hijacking are the features and basic functions of Istio service mesh, understanding the process behind this function and the implementation details will help you understand the principle of service mesh and the content in the later chapters of the [Istio Handbook](https://www.servicemesher.com/istio-handbook), so I hope readers can try it from scratch in their own environment to deepen their understanding.
+This article uses the bookinfo example provided by Istio to guide readers through the implementation details behind the sidecar injection, iptables transparent traffic hijacking, and traffic routing in the sidecar.
+The sidecar mode and traffic transparent hijacking are the features and basic functions of Istio service mesh, understanding the process behind this function and the implementation details will help you understand the principle of service mesh and the content in the later chapters of the [Istio Handbook](https://jimmysong.io/istio-handbook), so I hope readers can try it from scratch in their own environment to deepen their understanding.

 Using iptables for traffic hijacking is just one of the ways to do traffic hijacking in the data plane of a service mesh, and there are many more traffic hijacking scenarios, quoted below from the description of the traffic hijacking section given in the MOSN official network of the cloud-native network proxy.